Al Jazeera Arabic: War in Afghanistan (2001–2021)

-2003 Iraq War
+Iraq War (2003–2011)

 Before and during the United States-led invasion of Iraq, where Al Jazeera had a presence since 1997, the network's facilities and footage were again highly sought by foreign networks.
 The channel and its web site also were seeing unprecedented attention from viewers looking for alternatives to embedded reporting and military press conferences.

 Al Jazeera moved its sports coverage to a new, separate channel on 1 November 2003, allowing for more news and public affairs programming on the original channel.
 An English language web site had launched earlier in March 2003.
 The channel had about 1,300 to 1,400 employees, its newsroom editor told The New York Times.
 There were 23 bureaux around the world and 70 foreign correspondents, with 450 journalists in all.

 On 1 April 2003, a United States plane fired on Al Jazeera's Baghdad bureau, killing reporter Tareq Ayyoub.
 The attack was called "a mistake" by The Pentagon; however, Al Jazeera had supplied the US with a precise map of the location of the bureau in order to spare it from attack.

-2010s Arab Spring
+Arab Spring (2010s)

 Al Jazeera became the first channel to air the 2010 Tunisian protests following the death of Mohamed Bouazizi.
 In a short period, the protests in Tunisia spread to the other Arab states, becoming known as the Arab Spring, often leading to scrutiny from other Arab governments.

-2017 Qatar blockade
+Qatar diplomatic crisis (2017–2021)

 The closing of the Al Jazeera Media Network was one of the terms of diplomatic reestablishment put forward by Saudi Arabia, United Arab Emirates, Bahrain and Egypt during the 2017 Qatar diplomatic crisis.

 On 23 June 2017, the countries that cut ties to Qatar issued a list of demands to end the crisis, insisting that Qatar shut down the Al Jazeera network, close a Turkish military base and scale down ties with Iran.
 The call, included in a list of 13 points, read: "Shut down Al Jazeera and its affiliate stations."
-Agencies, media outlets, journalists and media rights organisations decried the demands to close Al Jazeera as attempts to curb press freedom, including Reporters Without Borders; The Guardian, The New York Times, and the Committee to Protect Journalists (CPJ).
+Agencies, media outlets, journalists and media rights organizations decried the demands to close Al Jazeera as attempts to curb press freedom, including Reporters Without Borders; The Guardian, The New York Times, and the Committee to Protect Journalists (CPJ).